Nicolò Brighenti

-Nicolò Brighenti (born 1 August 1989) is an Italian footballer who plays as a right-back.
+Nicolò Brighenti (born 1 August 1989) is an Italian professional footballer who plays as a right-back for club Vicenza.

 Club career

 Chievo

 Born in Bussolengo, in the Province of Verona, Veneto Brighenti started his career at A.C.
 ChievoVerona.
 In mid-2008, he left for the Seconda Divisione side Mezzocorona along with keeper Renato Piovezan and forward Diego Reis.

 Triestina

 On 26 June 2009, few days before the closure of 2008–09 fiscal year on 30 June 2009, he was sold to Serie B team Triestina for €425,000 along with Amedeo Calliari (for €325,000), in a co-ownership deal.
 In exchange, Marcello Cottafava (for €420,000) and Dario D'Ambrosio (€340,000) moved to Chievo, also in co-ownership deal.
 However, Cottafava and D'Ambrosio were loaned back to Triestina in July, co-currently Brighenti and Calliari loaned to the Prima Divisione sides Pergocrema and Lumezzane respectively.
 He only played 4 times.